WIPACrepo/file_catalog/README.md

 * POST: Create a new file or add a replica

   If a file exists and the checksum is the same, a replica is added.
-If the checksum is different an error is returned.
+If the checksum is different a conflict error is returned.

   **Result Codes**